Crochet Granny Rectangle Pattern

-In today’s post, you’ll learn how to crochet a granny rectangle that is very easy to make.
-All in all, I have four posts to help you learn to create basic granny shapes – a granny square, a granny circle, a granny hexagon and now a granny rectangle.
+In today’s post, you’ll learn how to crochet granny rectangle that is very easy to make.
+All in all, I have four posts to help you learn to create shapes – a basic granny square pattern, crochet coaster, a crochet hexagon and now a crochet granny rectangle.

-This granny rectangle pattern works up quickly and you can then join a bunch of these granny rectangles to form a blanket.
-Handmade blankets are my favorite thing to make, it keeps my hands busy and when I’m done I’ve created a beautiful comfy blanket or afghan.
-If you haven’t ever knit or crochet before, it’s not as difficult as you think.
+This crochet granny rectangle pattern works up quickly and you can then join a bunch of these granny rectangles to form a blanket.
+Blankets are my favorite thing to make, it keeps my hands busy and I share a lot of Free Crochet Blanket Patterns

 Supplies needed: